RobinNixon/hilite2ai.com/CONTRIBUTING.md

 ### Testing Locally

-Open `demo.html` in your browser to test changes:
+Use hilite2a.com within various web pages in your browser to test changes:

 ### Code Style